Universal Display Corporation (OLED): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-UDC began operations leveraging initial seed capital and founder investment, followed by its Initial Public Offering (IPO) shortly after its founding to fund research and development efforts critical for commercializing its patented phosphorescent OLED (PHOLED) technology.
+UDC began with initial seed capital and founder investment.
+The critical early funding came from its Initial Public Offering (IPO) in 1996, which raised approximately $9 million to fuel the long-term research and development of its proprietary phosphorescent OLED (UniversalPHOLED®) technology.

 Year Key Event Significance